Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

-0x00-shell_basics contains a script that prints the absolute path name of the current working directory
+0-current_working_directory contains a script that prints the absolute path name of the current working directory 1-listit contains a script that displays the list of contents of your current directory